GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/web_interface.md

 ### Normal, everyday runs

-When you have a co-simulation that you've vetted and feel comfortable will run without difficulty (or at least you don't anticipate a need to debug it), running the co-simulation to completion from the interface is straight-forward:
+When you have a co-simulation that you've vetted and feel comfortable will run without difficulty (or at least you don't anticipate a need to debug it), running the co-simulation to completion from the interface is straightforward:

 1. (optional) Load in a configuration file - If you just want to look at a few federates and/or publications to track the progress of the co-simulation, make a web interface configuration file that does so and load it up.
 2. Press the "Run" button (number 2 in the screenshot above).